Goldorion/Fabric-Generator-MCreator/SECURITY.md

 # Security Policy

 ## Guarentee
-MCreatorFabricGenerator will make no attempt to do one of the following:
+MCreatorFabricGenerator will make no attempt to do any of the following:
 * Store your Pylo account's password
 * Store your mod's elements
 * Steal any information stored in your computer